 Personal deterioration: Breakdowns of routine and loss of resilience point to tendencies that can culminate in a murder-suicide.

-Triggering events: A major failure in school, work or a relationship can set violence in motion.
+Triggering events: A major failure in school, work or a relationship can set in motion plans for violence.

 Attack preparation: Acquiring a gun, practicing at a range and surveilling a venue are common in the days or weeks before an attack.